ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/deploy-demo-app.md

 To successfully walk through the next steps, please make sure, that the following actions have been performed.

 * `Train simulator` up and running.
-See the [previous section](/quick-start-guide/EdgeFarm/simulator/start-simulator/) for assistance.
+See the [previous section](/quick-start-guide/edgefarm/simulator/start-simulator/) for assistance.
 * `EdgeFarm-cli` installed.
-See [Using Basic Functions](/quick-start-guide/EdgeFarm/basic-functions/) for assistance.
+See [Using Basic Functions](/quick-start-guide/edgefarm/basic-functions/) for assistance.
-* Cloned `EdgeFarm-demos` repository.
-This is done in the [Starting the Train Simulator](/quick-start-guide/EdgeFarm/simulator/start-simulator/) section.
+* Cloned `edgefarm-demos` repository.
+This is done in the [Starting the Train Simulator](/quick-start-guide/edgefarm/simulator/start-simulator/) section.
 * Terminal connection to ModuCop.
 See [Connecting to ModuCop’s Linux Terminal](/quick-start-guide/moducop/connect-to-terminal/) for assistance.

 # Getting the IP Address of your simulator